piru72/PortfolioWebsite/src/contents/Interview Experiences/readme.md

 ### Data structure
 1. How to delete a node and update a node in a binary search tree?
+2. How to do preorder traversal and post order traversal in a binary search tree?

 ### Algorithm
 1. How quick sort works and when the worst case complexity arrives ?